-It’s an issue we have to deal with every day at Ralph’s Transmission.
+It’s an issue we have to deal with every day at Ralph’s Transmission, your fleet transmission service in Modesto.
 Obviously, we work with all types of cars, trucks, work vehicles and RVs.
 We handle just about every make and model you can imagine.
 However, all automobiles will fall into one of two categories: automatic transmission or manual transmission.
 As a consumer, it’s important to understand the basic differences between the two and how these differences affect your car’s day-to-day performance and your ongoing transmission maintenance needs.

 How Gears Are Shifted